How to Drive Safely in Iceland

 Driving off-road is strictly forbidden in Iceland.
 This is for the very important reason of protecting the delicate flora of Iceland.
 The fragile mosses and grasses in Iceland have a hard time taking root.
 They are very easily damaged and take a long time to recover.
 So cars, bikes, and boots should all be used with care.
 For this same reason, you should not pull in and park off-road either.
 Wild camping or parking in undesignated areas is irresponsible.

 On another note pulling in at the side of the road is frowned upon.
 This time for safety reasons.
 The roads in Iceland are generally quite narrow.
-So parking a motorhome or camper on the verge causes a potentially dangerous obstruction.
+So parking a camper or motorhome rental on the verge causes a potentially dangerous obstruction.
 The main reason people are tempted to stop is that they have spotted an unmissable photo opportunity.
 But we promise that there are loads of pull-in areas for just this reason.
 If you drive on just a little further you will find one.

 The weather in Iceland and driving safety